boxart-buddy/boxart-buddy/README.md

 # Issues & Logging/Debugging

 If you encounter an issue and wish to submit a bug report, please enable file logging ```(CONFIG > LOG)``` at the "debug" level and provide the log file with your bug report (as well as a description of the issue, version of MuOS etc).
 Note that after changing log settings you need to restart for the changes to take effect.
-Log files are saved to ~/MUOS/application/BoxartBuddy/data/log.
+Log files are saved to ~/MUOS/application/BoxartBuddy/data/log/-*

+Pre Release version will have file logging at the debug level enabled by default.

+If the app crashes with an error then this will be logged to ~/MUOS/application/BoxartBuddy/data/log/crash-*

 ---